mainmatter/playbook/project-procedure/digital-products/README.md

 Each subsequent increment adds a coherent set of functionality to the product that extends it in a way that is meaningful to its users.

+## Setup

+Before any of the actual work can be started though, the project infrastructure needs to be set up as effective tooling is vital for effective collaboration among the stakeholders.
+The main tasks are:

+- deciding and setting up a source control system for maintaining the project's source code; this would usually be a git-based system
+- deciding and setting up a system for maintaining and collaborating on design assets; we recommend using a system that allows maintaining assets like source code with branching, pull request and review mechanisms
+- deciding and setting up a system for maintaining and collaborating on documents (e.g. user stories etc.); this system should support versioning and commenting for effective collaboration
+- setting up a shared communication channel that fosters traceable group communication; while the particular tool of choice is not relevant, we advice against relying on email
+- ensuring all project stakeholders have access to all of these tools and will receive notifications when assigned tasks or mentioned by others

 ## Product Strategy

 In order to build an application that effectively achieves a particular